fluttercommunity/flutter_launcher_icons/README.md

 - `adaptive_icon_foreground`: The image asset which will be used for the icon foreground of the adaptive icon

+## Flavor support

+Create a Flutter Launcher Icons configuration file for your flavor.
+The config file is called `flutter_laucher_icons-<flavor>.yaml` by replacing `<flavor>` by the name of your desired flavor.

+The configuration file format is the same.

 ## :eyes: Example

 [![Video Example](https://img.youtube.com/vi/RjNAxwcP3Tc/0.jpg)](https://www.youtube.com/watch?v=RjNAxwcP3Tc)